 Fixed index annuities have many features that are unique in both the fixed-rate safe-money world and the securities investment world.
 Fixed index annuities are a modern, hybrid class of annuities that utilize a safe approach to asset growth.
-They combine no risk to principal and accumulation with the inflation-hedging ability of higher interest crediting.
+They combine to principal and accumulation with the inflation-hedging ability of higher interest crediting.
 Their upside potential is limited to less than the full upside of the stock market, however, the positive of this is there are no loss years, think of avoiding all losses, and only retaining gains.
 This potential makes fixed index annuities quite enticing, so, you might want to consider utilizing them for a portion of your own retirement portfolio.

 Fixed Annuity Benefits

 - Safety: Backed by highly rated state regulated insurers

 - Higher Return: Better interest rates typically than CDs